Thickness-dependent magnon spin transport in antiferromagnetic insulators: Crossover from quasi-three-dimensional to quasi-two-dimensional regimes: Impact of system width and spin-torque strength

 As shown in \cref{fig:diffusion_length_over_voltage_2layer}, the diffusion length increases slightly with increasing voltage and saturates around \SI{0.48}{\micro\meter} for both easy-axis and easy-plane magnetic phases.
 Hence, the magnon spin transport remains within the quasi-2D regime.

-For the eight-layer system, see \cref{fig:diffusion_length_over_voltage_8layer}, the diffusion length also slightly increases with torque strength, but saturates at \SI{0.25}{\micro\meter}, before the ground state becomes unstable as seen by large error bars.
-Again we conclude that, for both magnetic phases, the magnon spin transport stays well within the quasi-3D regime, independent of the torque strength.
+For the eight-layer system, see \cref{fig:diffusion_length_over_voltage_8layer}, the diffusion length also slightly increases with torque strength but saturates at \SI{0.25}{\micro\meter} before the ground state becomes unstable, as evidenced by large error bars.
+Again, we conclude that, for both magnetic phases, the magnon spin transport remains well within the quasi-3D regime, independent of the torque strength.

-Finally, right at the crossover thickness, the diffusion length also increases with increasing the spin-torque strength as shown in \cref{fig:diffusion_length_over_voltage_4layer}.
-However, as indicated with error bars, the spin signal varies a lot in the easy-axis magnetic phase, and diffusion length varies from values corresponding to the quasi-2D to the quasi-3D regime.
-This shows that the transition happens around this critical thickness.
+Finally, right at the crossover thickness, the diffusion length also increases with increasing spin-torque strength, as shown in \cref{fig:diffusion_length_over_voltage_4layer}.
+However, as indicated by the error bars, the spin signal varies significantly in the easy-axis magnetic phase, and the diffusion length varies from values corresponding to the quasi-2D to the quasi-3D regime.
+This shows that the crossover occurs around this critical thickness.